 I often freeze a big batch of ice cubes or ice blocks for the hooligans to play with when the weather gets really warm.
+They make for great science activities for preschoolers.
 We don’t have a water table, so we just set up a bunch of containers and instruments on a second-hand coffee-table in the backyard.
 It’s not fancy, but it’s perfect for a group of children to gather around and a great way to put in the morning splashing and concocting with ice and water.

 For our Frozen Fractals Soup Activity, I used:

 - ice cubes coloured with food colouring (make lots!)

 - VERY cold water for play (you don’t want the ice cubes melting too quickly)

 First up: ICE!
 Lots and lots of ice!
 You want your “soup” to be chock full of “frozen fractals”, so you really can’t make too many ice cubes.

 I froze about a dozen ice-cube trays full of blue, purple and pink ice.

 Rather than adding food colouring to the individual sections of an ice-cube tray, I added several drops of food colouring to a jug of water, and use that to fill a few ice-cube trays.
 I did it this way for two reasons: